tindyc/quizijuana/README.md

 I used Lighthouse on Google Chrome DevTools to identify and fix common problems that affected my site's performance, accessibility, and user experience.
 ![Image](assets/testing/lighthousescores.png)

+* On the Google Chrome DevTools console, I got a "404 Favicon error".
+This was resolved by adding a transparent favicon.ico tothe head tag in the HTML.

 #### Accessibility
 * I manually checked and added `alt` attribute if there were any missing to improve accessibility.
 * I manually checked that all the social media icons at the footer contained a description for screen-reader users.